Xilinx/VMC_Help/AIE/FIR_Halfband_Interpolator_Stream/README.md

 parallel computation.
 It must be integer divisible by interpolation factor.

-### Advanced
 #### Number of cascade stages:

-Specifies the number of cascade stages.
-The tool will guarantee the same.
+This determines the number of kernels the FIR will be divided over in series to improve throughput.